tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 12/17/2020 at 12:00 AM*
+*Updated 12/18/2020 at 12:00 AM*
-### Which of these people was not alive in the 20th century?
+### If a ring has the number 925 stamped into it, it is most likely made of what material?
 <details>
 <summary>
-Mark Twain
+platinum
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Thomas Edison
+gold
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Sigmund Freud
+steel
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Ulysses S. Grant
+silver
 </summary>

 :heavy_check_mark: *Correct!*